LC2024/LC2024.github.io/local_info/index.md

   The Gothenburg central train station and the Nils Ericson Terminalen, the long distance bus terminal of Gothenburg, are both located in the city center.
-Of special note is the night train connection from [Berlin, Germany to Malmö, Sweden](https://www.snalltaget.se/en/berlin), which runs regularly during the summer.
+Of special note is the night train connection from [Berlin, Germany to Malmö, Sweden](https://www.snalltaget.se/en/berlin), which runs regularly during the summer and is often not accounted for on other train operator's websites.
+  From there, there are many options for getting from Malmö to Gothenburg by train or bus.

 - **by water:**
   StenaLine operates two regular ferry lines to Gothenburg: from [Frederikshavn,